finos/community/docs/governance/Software-Projects/Security-Vulnerabilities-Responsible-Disclosure-Policy.md

 ---
 id: cve-responsible-disclosure
-title: FINOS Security Vulnerabilities Responsible Disclosure Policy
+title: Vulnerability Disclosure Policy
 description: "Responsible disclosure for FINOS security issues: how reporters, maintainers, and users coordinate fixes, embargoes, and public communication about CVEs."
 ---
 :::caution
-Right now, FINOS does not operate a bug bounty program, and does not offer rewards or compensations of any kind in exchange for submitting potential bugs, issues or vulnerabilities.
+Currently, FINOS does not operate a bug bounty program, and does not offer rewards or compensations of any kind in exchange for submitting potential bugs, issues or vulnerabilities.
 :::

-This document defines a **set of rules and policies established by FINOS to manage the lifecycle of potential vulnerabilities and security incidents within FINOS projects**, aimed to guarantee...
+FINOS defines a **set of rules to manage the lifecycle of potential vulnerabilities and security incidents within FINOS projects**.
+Our goal is to guarantee:

-1. Discretion for new and ongoing development activity around security vulnerabilities that haven't been published yet
+1. Discretion for new and ongoing development activity around undisclosed security vulnerabilities
 2. Transparency and guidance around security vulnerabilities that have been identified, patched and released as new versions

-It includes step-by-step guides on [how contributors can setup a process to manage security vulnerabilities](#for-finos-open-source-contributors) and [how anyone can privately submit an undisclosed security vulnerability](#for-finos-open-source-consumers) to a FINOS project.
+We have step-by-step guides on [how contributors can manage security vulnerabilities](#for-finos-open-source-contributors) and [how anyone can privately submit an undisclosed security vulnerability](#for-finos-open-source-consumers) to a FINOS project.

 ## What are Common Vulnerabilities and Exposures
 The **Common Vulnerabilities and Exposures** (or [CVE](https://cve.mitre.org/cve/)) is a dictionary that provides definitions for publicly disclosed cybersecurity [vulnerabilities](https://cve.mitre.org/about/terminology.html#vulnerability) and [exposures](https://cve.mitre.org/about/terminology.html#exposure), although the term is normally used to identify CVE entries; each entry is comprised of an identification number, a description, and at least one public reference, you can check [an example on the cla-bot project](https://github.com/finos/cla-bot/issues/157).
 Please note that the term security vulnerability also comprises undisclosed ones, as opposed to CVEs, which only refer to publicly disclosed entries.